Osamaelgendy/MapReduce-Applications/README.md

 Steps:
 1. Create Dockerfile containing all the dependencies for your linux machine that hosts hadoop in a pseudo distributed mode.
+   **Dockerfile**: Defines the environment for running hadoop on a linux machine.

 2. Build the Docker image:
    ```bash
    docker build -t custom-hadoop-ubuntu .
    ```
-2. Run the Hadoop container:
+3. Run the Hadoop container:
    ```bash
    docker run -it -p 8088:8088 -p 9870:9870 -p 19888:19888 custom-hadoop-ubuntu:latest
    ```